-The ACT-IAC Small Business Alliance is comprised of both small and large businesses, as well as government partners - in complete collaboration - to ensure the agenda, topics, events, and community can address the realities of small business, while enabling best practices for growth and graduation.
-With several programs and events currently under development, we encourage you to be a part of this organization and take part in developing content and programs.
-Our current leadership is outlined below.
+- The ACT-IAC Small Business Alliance is comprised of both small and large businesses, as well as government partners - in complete collaboration - to ensure the agenda, topics, events, and community can address the realities of small business, while enabling best practices for growth and graduation.

 ACT-IAC Small Business Alliance Leadership

-Vice Chair of Projects - Cynthia Eaton, Verizon
+Vice Chair of Projects - Douglas Black, Consilium Consulting, LLC

 Liaisons and Staff Partners

 ACT- IAC Staff Partner: Michael McRae, Manager, Membership

 ACT-IAC Secondary Staff Partner: April Davis, Director of Member Services

 The ACT-IAC Small Business Alliance is benefited by the support of several sponsors throughout the calendar year.
 ACT-IAC Small Business sponsors create brand awareness within the government and potential industry partners that share an interest and expertise in Small Business related concerns.
 If you are interested in sponsoring a Small Business Alliance event, contact Carol Miller, firstname.lastname@example.org or Nicholei Jamero at email@example.com for more information.
 ACT-IAC recognizes that every company has different needs, resources and marketing revenue initiatives; therefore, sponsorship investments are aligned to your company's total annual government revenue.